-All about telecommuting: What are its advantages & disadvantages in business?
+All about telecommuting: Advantages & disadvantages for businesses

-So, without further ado, let us explore all the different telecommuting advantages and disadvantages that the modern workforce will have to take into consideration.
+Let’s explore all the different telecommuting advantages and disadvantages that the modern workforce and employers will have to take into consideration.

 Advantages of telecommuting